vti/elemntary/README.md

 ### Environment

-You need to have the following software to be installed:
+You need to have the following software installed:

 - `node` (>= v16)
 - `yarn` (or use `npm`)